John Breedon Everard

+Personal life

+Everard was born in Groby, Leicestershire, the son of a mine and quarry owner, Breedon Everard (1814–1882).
+In 1868 he married Harriet Selby, daughter of Samuel Mumford of Dartford, Kent.
+They had four children: Samuel Mumford, a barrister, Bernard Everard, a civil engineer, and two daughters.

 Career

-Everard was born in Groby, Leicestershire, the son of a mine and quarry owner, Breedon Everard (1814-1882).
 In 1862, Everard was articled to John Brown, a partner in Messrs Brown and Jeffcock, a firm of civil and mining engineers in Barnsley and Sheffield, South Yorkshire.
 In 1866, he was appointed assistant resident engineer on construction of the Kentish Town to St Pancras section of the Midland Railway.

-In 1868, he set up in practice as a civil engineer in Leicester.

-Everard became a partner in the firm of Ellis and Everard (later Aggregate Industries) in 1874, helping in the development of the Bardon Hill quarry and associated worker facilities including a school (1895) and two churches, at Hugglescote (built in two phases, 1878, 1887) and Bardon (1898).
+In 1868, Everard set up in practice as a civil engineer in Leicester.
+He became a partner in the firm of Ellis and Everard (later Aggregate Industries) in 1874, helping in the development of the Bardon Hill quarry and associated worker facilities including a school (1895) and two churches, at Hugglescote (built in two phases, 1878, 1887) and Bardon (1898).
 Bardon mill house, originally constructed to his design between 1874 and 1878 to house stone-breaking equipment, was doubled in size in 1902.